JuanMorenoDeveloper/advanced_camel_homework_assignment/readme.md

 * Add configuration to make de solution compatible with OSGI.

 * Use the Java DSL to define the nodes in the routes, for example instead of using "cxf..." we can use the `CxfEndpoint` class.

+* Add spring actuator in order to monitor the route's health

+* Add dependencies and configuration to support JDK 11 (ej, jaxb)

+* Use static analysis tools in the project (PMD, CheckStyle, SpotBugs)